Go from the seaside to lakeside, with flights from St. John’s to Toronto.

 Step outside the TIFF Bell Lightbox to step onto Canada’s Walk of Fame.
 This stretch of Simcoe Street and King Street honours Canada’s stars from almost every field, from sports to social justice.

-After getting a taste of fame, sit down for a meal in one of the Entertainment District’s restaurants.
+When you’re ready to grab a bite, sit down for a meal in one of the Entertainment District’s restaurants.
 These trendy eateries are as exciting as the rest of the area, cooking up creative dishes in stylish settings.

-Enjoy an encore of Toronto’s entertainment offerings during your trip to Toronto from St. John’s, in the Entertainment District.
-With attractions like the CN Tower, ACC, and Rogers Centre, the Entertainment District makes for the perfect double feature to the Entertainment District.
+Enjoy an encore of Toronto’s entertainment offerings after your flight to Toronto from St. John’s by visiting attractions like the CN Tower, Scotiabank Arena, and Rogers Centre.
+These iconic locations make for the perfect double feature to the Entertainment District when you book flights from St. John’s to Toronto.

 Explore the Toronto Island’s shoreline on the system of piers and boardwalks that run along the lake.
 Away from waves and sand, the interiors of the islands are mostly wooded, with parkland throughout.
 From the large Toronto Island Park, to the woods surrounding Gibraltar Point Lighthouse, a good deal of greenery covers the Islands.

-But there’s more to do on the Toronto Islands than enjoying the scenery.
-Head to Far Enough Farm to meet a variety of exotic birds and familiar farmyard animals in a rural setting.
+For exploring beyond the scenery, head to Far Enough Farm to meet a variety of exotic birds and familiar farmyard animals in a rural setting.
 For something (slightly) more fast paced, the rides of the whimsical Centreville Amusement Park offer family-friendly fun.

-With views of the city and a variety of attractions, the Toronto Islands are a scenic escape within the city.
-Easily accessible from the Toronto ferry docks, these islands are just a short boat ride away after your plane from St. John’s lands.
+With views of the city and a variety of attractions, the Toronto Islands are your scenic escape within the city when you book flights from St. John’s to Toronto.

 St. John’s to Ottawa direct and connecting flights are available to get you there.